tc39/notes/es8/2017-11/nov-30.md

 DE: If you look at TC39's internal IRC channel, maybe not even half the people in the room are in it despite almost everyone having their laptop open.
 Maybe switching to Slack or Gitter is worth investigating?

-KMR: Maybe it'd be useful to have people on their own - having a buddy system where people can quietly ask questions can be useful.
+KM: Maybe it'd be useful to have people on their own - having a buddy system where people can quietly ask questions can be useful.

 ARE: How do we feel about a tc39/how-we-work repo?